nils-matthaei/ModelBasedSW_project/README.md

     }
 }
 ```
-Having implemented `IntoIterator` for a type means that `for/in` can be used directly on a value of that type, without needing to manually call a function returning an iterator:
+Having implemented `IntoIterator` for a type means that `for/in` can be used directly on a value of that type, without needing to manually call a function returning an Iterator:

 ```Rust
 fn print_stack<T: std::fmt::Display>(stack: &Stack<T>) {